 How Much Do Solar Panels Cost?

-The cost of getting solar panels for the home will vary.
+The cost of solar panels will vary.
 Solar tax credits are available to make the process of switching to solar energy a bit more affordable.
-It can cost up to $14,000 for the solar panels and the full installation of the system that homeowners would need to use to completely begin relying on solar energy for the home.
+It can cost up to $14,000 for the solar panels and the full installation of the system that homeowners would need to use to completely begin relying on solar panels for the home.
 While this may seem like a high amount to some, it is worth the investment because of the savings that will come from making the switch over time.

 How Much Can I Save on My Energy Bills with Solar Power?